 The best banks and cards for British travellers

-AccountNetworkTypeForeign ATM fees overseasForeign currency transaction feesannual/ monthly feesnotes
+AccountNetworkTypeForeign ATM fees overseasInternational ATM surcharge rebatesForeign currency transaction feesannual/ monthly feesnotes

-Monzo Bank Current AccountMastercardDebit0 in EEA, outside £200 per month free00
+Monzo Bank Current AccountMastercardDebit0 in EEA, outside £200 per month free-00need to use Monzo as your main bank account

 Recommendations:

-The best credit card for low-fee travel is offered by Barclaycard and 118118.
+The best credit card for low-fee travel is offered by Barclaycard.
 All others charge at least interest for cash withdrawals from day one.

 If you prefer a prepaid card, get EasyFX.